 Everybody has heard the age old real estate cliché: “Location.
 Location.
 Location…” If you haven’t, please leave our blog.
 Seriously, go away, we can’t help you. 🙂 Now, for those of you still here, the aforementioned mantra is only part of the equation of real estate property values.
 In this age of excess in which we live, I have expanded beyond locality, and deduced that there are 4 more property elements that most influence peoples’ perception of a property.
 I present to you:

-Over the 13 years I have spent viewing real estate in Boston (and elsewhere), I have come to know that there are tangible and intangible elements of residential properties that can make their appeal, and thus their ability to sell (or rent), and ultimately drive the property value.
+Over the 13 years I have spent viewing commercial property for sale in Boston (and elsewhere), I have come to know that there are tangible and intangible elements of residential properties that can make their appeal, and thus their ability to sell (or rent), and ultimately drive the property value.
 People have visceral reactions to condos when they walk in the door, and the vast majority of the time they are irreversible.
 The 4 factors that drive real estate property values are:

 - Natural light

 Natural light is highly coveted.
 Again, often a subconscious reaction, but people tend to not be as attracted to properties that do not get good sunlight.
 The right exposure(s) can impact prices, and this is none more apparent than in Back Bay, where “sunny side” Marlborough St. and Commonwealth Ave. (the odd numbered addresses) repeatedly outperform their even numbered counterparts on the non sunny side.
 In fact, since 2008 there have been three times as many properties sold over 2M on the sunny side of Marlborough than on the even side of the street.
 Property values on the sunny side are clearly higher……